-This Saturday shops across the country observed the ninth annual nationwide celebration of in-person commerce known as National Record Store Day.
+This Saturday shops across the country observed the eleventh annual nationwide celebration of in-person commerce known as National Record Store Day.
 Organized by coalitions of independent record stores, many record labels use the occasion to release collectible vinyl, limited-edition CDs and live material.

 As a kind of footnote to that blurb:

 Pictured above is Records and Rogues, late of Truman Avenue here in Key West, Marty and Dana’s Vinyl Emporium, Musicians Exchange, Band Clearing House and sometimes-Green Room for Danny Simpson and Melody Cooper’s Private Ear Studio, around back on Watson St.

 All this got me thinking about some of the vinyl I’ve been hoarding, so I pulled a dozen or so LP’s off the top of the pile I have stashed in the back bedroom and spread them out on the kitchen counter in no particular order, chronological or otherwise.

 Top row, left to right, is The Freewheelin’ Bob Dylan, Amazing Rhytmn Aces To Stuffed to Jump, A Dave Brubeck Greatest Hits, Peter, Paul and Mary Album 1700.

 Pictured above is a photo DJ LeSpam’s turntable taken during one of his Spam Allstars gigs at The Parrot.

 Pictured below is Andrew, DJ LeSpam, with his extensive vinyl collection behind him.